G-S9N6DX06CF

 Rapid acceleration requires a cheetah to have quick air intake adaptations including enlarged nostrils.

-Cheetah chases will last for up to 600 meters after which they have to give up the chase.
+Cheetah chases will last for up to six hundred meters after which they have to give up the chase.
 They simply lack the stamina for longer chases.

 cheetah information factsCheetahs are successful in about two out of seven hunting attempts